This guide will make your search for the perfect kitesurfing wetsuit simple.

 What with myself and Jim making an imminent move to Ireland, we’ve got wetsuits on the brain.
 Big, wooly, warm ones.
 And also pints of Guinness- but that’s a topic for another day.

-My point is: there’s heeeella lotta wetsuits on the market these days, and trying to find the perfect kitesurfing wetsuit can make you feel kinda like this guy:
+My point is: there’s heeeella lotta wetsuits on the market these days, and trying to find the perfect kitesurfing wetsuit can make you feel kinda like throwing your laptop out the window.

 Listen, I feel you.
 I’ve been exactly where you are; trawling through online shops, trying to work out which wetsuit will fit over your butt and which’ll look like a very, very expensive bin bag.